daquioag/team-SAL/docs/customization.md

 You will be brought to a "Welcome to IntelliJ IDEA" window.

-2. Click on the  Project File that you to add version control to.
+2. Click on the  Project File that you want to add version control to.

 ![chooseProject](../assets/images/VSC-images/VSC_2.png)